onekin/GitLine/README.md

 # GitLine
-GitLine project for SPLE on top of Git SCM
+GitLine project for SPLE on top of Git SCM.
+Project Page: http://letimome.github.io/GitLine.

 This is an Extension for Firefox (37.0), which renders GitHub for SPLE.
 Operations supported are: Product Fork, Update Propagation and Feedback Propagation.